 Immediately following is a great time for reportage photography of the couple meeting all the gusts, hugs, kisses and confetti.

 Once at the reception the time will fly, but Jim and Nicky will be busy capturing the guests enjoying themselves and also arrange to shoot any family groups you may want.
-If kept to a minimum these can be great fun and we always encourage the guests to join in and get their pictures.
+If kept to a minimum these can be great fun and we always encourage the guests to join in and get their own pictures.

 This may be a good time for us to get away from the crowd for ten minutes to get some relaxed pictures of the couple together - though we do sometimes leave this until later in the evening.

 We can photograph the speeches - a great opportunity to get candid reaction shots of the audience!
-Following the wedding breakfast, depending on the light, can be a lovely time to get those romantic evening portraits.
+Following the wedding breakfast, depending on the light, can be a lovely time to get some romantic evening portraits.
 If it is a bright sunny day the harshness will have gone from the sun and a soft glow will be available to shoot by.

 The editing of the pictures is a job that usually takes at least as long as photographing the wedding itself.
 This is where we do put a lot of effort into your pictures, and unlike some photographers do not just burn all the pictures to a disc straight from the camera.